 - Coaches and Teachers, and Committee members, officials and volunteers, who work directly with children

-The Code of Ethics should be read in conjunction with the ASA Codes of Conduct contained in Wavepower (ASA Child Safeguarding Policy and Procedures).
+The Code of Ethics should be read in conjunction with the Swim England Codes of Conduct contained in Wavepower (Swim England Child Safeguarding Policy and Procedures).

 Code of Ethics

-All individuals within the ASA aquatic disciplines will at all times:
+All individuals within the Swim England aquatic disciplines will at all times:

 - Respect the rights, dignity and worth of every person, be they adult or child, treating everyone equally within the context of the sport.